 We have incurred significant operating losses since our inception.
-We incurred net losses of \$85.3 million for the year ended December 31, 2018, \$60.1 million for the year ended December 31, 2017, and \$30.3 million for the year ended December 31, 2016.
-As of December 31, 2018, we had an accumulated deficit of \$214.4 million.
+We incurred net losses of \$122.4 million for the year ended December 31, 2019, \$85.3 million for the year ended December 31, 2018, and \$60.1 million for the year ended December 31, 2017.
+As of December 31, 2019, we had an accumulated deficit of \$336.9 million.
 Our product candidates span a range from preclinical development to Phase 2 clinical trials, and it may be several years, if ever, before we have a product candidate ready for commercialization.
 To date, we have financed our operations primarily through sales of our preferred and common stock.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
 We anticipate that our expenses will increase substantially if and as we:

-- continue development of our product candidates, including initiating additional clinical trials of trilaciclib, lerociclib and G1T48: - identify and develop new product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - achieve market acceptance of our product candidates in the medical community and with third-party payors; - maintain, expand and protect our intellectual property portfolio; - hire additional personnel; - enter into collaboration arrangements, if any, for the development of our product candidates or in-license other products and technologies; - achieve milestones requiring payment under our in-licensing programs; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur increased costs as a result of operating as a public company.
+- continue development of our product candidates, including additional clinical trials; - identify and develop new product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - achieve market acceptance of our product candidates in the medical community and with third-party payors; - maintain, expand and protect our intellectual property portfolio; - hire additional personnel; - enter into collaboration arrangements, if any, for the development of our product candidates or in-license other products and technologies; - achieve milestones requiring payment under our in-licensing programs; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts; and - incur increased costs as a result of operating as a public company.